Tradeview Review 2022

 Go to the Brokers List for alternatives

-Tradeview is an established online ECN broker based in the Cayman Islands.
-Founded in 2004, the company has offered its services to over 20,000 accounts, including institutional and professional traders from around the world.
+Tradeview is an established online STP ECN broker based in the Cayman Islands.
+Founded in 2004, the company has offered its services to over 100,000 accounts, including institutional and professional traders from around the world.

-Tradeview is regulated by CIMA and offers over 100 financial instruments across 4 platforms, including MT4 and MT5.
+Tradeview is regulated by CIMA and MFSA and offers over 5000+ financial instruments across 5 platforms, including MT4 and MT5.
 However, the broker prohibits clients from the US and from countries where FX and CFDs are restricted by local laws or regulation.

-Tradeview offers a choice of 4 platforms, suited to traders of all levels; MT4, MT5, cTrader and CurreneX.
+Tradeview offers a choice of 5 platforms, suited to traders of all levels; MT4, MT5, cTrader, Sterling trader and CurreneX.